vonglasow/atoum-documentation/source/en/written_help/mode-loop.inc.rst

 If the developer press the ``Enter`` key, atoum will reexecute the same test again, without any other action from the developer.

-In the case where the code doesn't pass the tests successfully, i.e. If assertions fails or if there were errors or exceptions, atoum also start waiting:
+In the case where the code doesn't pass the tests successfully, i.e. If assertions fails or if there were errors or exceptions, atoum also start waiting :

 .. code-block:: shell